College tuition credit or itemized deduction

 - amounts paid for room and board, and other similar personal or living expenses

 - amounts paid for books, equipment, and activities, even if required by the school

 - The credit can be as much as $400 per student.
-If it's more than the amount of New York State tax that you owe, you can claim a refund.
+If it is more than the amount of New York State tax that you owe, you can claim a refund.

 - The maximum deduction is $10,000 for each eligible student.
-The college tuition itemized deduction may offer you a greater tax savings if you itemized deductions on your federal return.
+The college tuition itemized deduction may offer you a greater tax savings if you itemized deductions on your New York return.

 - Use the worksheets in the instructions to compute your deduction and see if the credit or deduction is better for you.
 (See IT-272-I instructions)

 If you are a New York State nonresident or part-year resident, you do not qualify for the college tuition credit.
 However, you may be eligible to claim the New York college tuition itemized deduction.